artsy/eigen/docs/troubleshooting.md

     yarn install
 ```

-make sure you are on proper node version and then do a
+Make sure you are on proper node version and then do a

 ```
 yarn install